 The new facility will be more than double the size of the current building, which is approximately 6,800 square feet, as well as have double the number of providers and add a laboratory, X-ray machines, classroom space for medical students and likely a pharmacy, Patterson said.

-In early 2018, McKinney City Council approved a public-private partnership between Independent Bank and FHCVP.
-Under the partnership, the bank sponsors fundraising for the new facility and donates $2.5 million toward the approximately $7 million project.
+In early 2018, McKinney City Council approved a resolution supporting Independent Bank’s efforts to construct an FQHC.
+The bank will sponsors fundraising for the new facility and donate $2.5 million toward the approximately $7 million project.
 The bank decided to invest in the new facility because it saw a demand for more health care options for underserved citizens in McKinney, James Tippit, Independent Bank executive vice president, said at a council meeting in February 2018.